Val Venis: European Champion; Intercontinental Champion (1998–2000)

-At King of the Ring, Venis participated in the King of the Ring tournament where he defeated Eddie Guerrero in the Quarter-Finals but was defeated by Rikishi in the semi-finals.
+At King of the Ring on June 25, Venis participated in the King of the Ring tournament where he defeated Eddie Guerrero in the Quarter-Finals but was defeated by Rikishi in the semi-finals.
 This culminated in a feud between Venis and Rikishi which led to Venis turning heel by aligning himself with Trish Stratus.
-With Stratus as his manager, and a new look - including a haircut, white boots and trunks - and the near total disposal of the porn star gimmick, he defeated Rikishi to win his second Intercontinental Championship, and aligned himself with Test and Albert.
-Venis and Rikishi continued their rivalry as Venis defended the title in a rematch at Fully Loaded.
-During the match, Venis was put over by taking a splash from Rikishi from the top of a 15-foot high steel cage and still going on to defeat Rikishi later in the match to retain the title.
-Val's manager, Stratus, inadvertently lost Venis' Intercontinental title to Chyna in a mixed tag team match involving the pair against the team of Chyna and Eddie Guerrero at SummerSlam.
+On the July 6 episode of SmackDown!, Venis defeated Rikishi to win his second Intercontinental Championship, and aligned himself with Test and Albert.
+Venis and Rikishi continued their rivalry as Venis defended the title in a steel cage rematch at Fully Loaded on July 23.
+The match was notable for seeing Venis take a splash from Rikishi from the top of a 15-foot high steel cage and still going on to defeat Rikishi to retain the title.
+Soon after, Venis began sporting a new look that included a haircut, white boots and trunks - and the near total disposal of the porn star gimmick.
+At SummerSlam on August 27, Stratus inadvertently lost Venis' Intercontinental title to Chyna in a mixed tag team match involving the pair against the team of Chyna and Eddie Guerrero.